 Rich Vaughn first studied reproductive and fertility law at Loyola University Chicago School of Law in the early 1990s.
 In 1993, Rich began providing litigation, contract, technology, marketing and corporate legal services to individual clients, companies and municipalities in Chicago and Los Angeles.
 During his own experience of becoming a parent via egg donation and surrogacy, Rich discovered a renewed passion for fertility law and launched IFLG, which focuses exclusively on assisted reproductive technology legal services.
 Since then he’s had the opportunity to help thousands of intended parents from all over the world create families via assisted reproduction.

-Away from the office, Rich is a proud advocate for LGBT equality and gay and lesbian parenting as a member of the Family Equality Council and provides community service in the medical, health and wellness industries.
+Away from the office, Rich is a proud advocate for LGBT equality and gay and lesbian parenting as a member and supporter of the Family Equality Council and provides community service in the medical, health and wellness industries.
 He is also an experienced fitness instructor, triathlete, a former paramedic, and board member of a medical device company.
 In 2008, Rich and his spouse, Tommy Woelfel, were married in California and became the proud parents, through egg donation and surrogacy, of twin sons Aiden and Austin.